RodriquezAnya/WHSTechNotes/journal.md

 I think this shift could be a good or a bad thing.
 I do think AI will enhance productivity and enhance limits but could alsolimit them for AI being able to do more things than humans can.
 I would prepare myself to be able to be flexible with things changing.

+# January 22nd, 2025

+I think the government uses this data collected by citizens to solve different nationwide problems as they see fit.
+They might also use the data within major brands and companies to see exact;y what consumers like.
+Both of these reasons are the main reason I believe that companies or the government should have access to peoples dats.
+Any other reason wouldnt be something I see as a prioity within having peoples data.
+I think companies, such as tiktok, could continue running globally by creating more security measures.
+These measures would be to properly insure that peoples data arent being used in ways that we would not approve of.
+They can do this by creating some kind of system to ensure that the data the app has access to won't be spread around.
+This would also ensure that the app doesn't have any data that was not shared woth the app in the first place or that the consumer doesnt know about it.